zoxpx/pxdocs/content/portworx-install-with-kubernetes/migration/kubemotion/cluster-admin-namespace.md

 admin who has access to that namespace to migrate any namespace from the source cluster.

-This requires passing in an additional parameter to the stork deployment with the admin namespace.
+This requires passing in an additional parameter to the Stork deployment with the admin namespace.

-Run the following command to edit the stork deployment:
+Run the following command to edit the Stork deployment:

 ```text
 kubectl edit deployment -n kube-system stork
 ```

-If `admin-namespace` is your admin namespace, in the editor, update the arguments to the stork container to specify the cluster admin namespace using the `--migration-admin-namespace` parameter:
+If `admin-namespace` is your admin namespace, in the editor, update the arguments to the Stork container to specify the cluster admin namespace using the `--migration-admin-namespace` parameter:

 ```text
       - command: